isabella-helliwell/Stock-Analysis/README.md

 ##### For j = 0 To 11
       -the loop starts with the pointer "j" pointing at ticker(0), which is stock "AY"

 ##### totalvolume = 0
+      -the total volume will be set to 0 before the next stock is looped through

 ##### Ticker = tickers(j)
       -Ticker is assigned the value in tickers(0), which is "AY"